servicebinding/spec/README.md

 Extra binding properties **SHOULD** also be defined by the bindable service, using one of the patterns defined in [Pointer to binding data](#pointer-to-binding-data).

-The data that is injected or mounted into the container may have a different name because of a few reasons:
-* the backing service may have chosen a different name (discouraged, but allowed).
-* a custom name may have been chosen using the `dataMappings` portion of the `ServiceBinding` CR.
-* a prefix may have been added to certain items in `ServiceBinding`, either globally or per service.

 -->